apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

   set-body-from <URL>

 Will call ``<URL>`` (see URL in `URL Parts`_) to retrieve a custom error response and set the body with the result.
-Triggering this rule on a OK transaction will send a 500 status code to the client with the desired response.
-If this is triggered on any error status codes, that original status code will be sent to the client.
+Triggering this rule on an OK transaction will send a 500 status code to the client with the desired response.
+If this is triggered on any error status code, that original status code will be sent to the client.

 An example config would look like